 (This article has previously appeared in Scroll, Quartz India, The Express Tribune and Dawn in the summers of 2014 and 2015.)

 I am telling nothing but the truth when I tell you that Indian mangoes are better than Pakistani mangoes.
 It infuriates me when Pakistanis don’t agree.
 That makes mangoes an India-Pakistan dispute just like Kashmir.
 Like a good Indian, I don’t think this needs a referendum.
 Of course our mangoes are better.
 How could anyone even think that isn’t the case?
-Continue reading “Why Indian mangoes are better than Pakistani ones”→
+Continue reading “Why Indian mangoes are better than Pakistani mangoes”→